Sermon: Guaranteed Satisfaction

 In this week’s lessons, we learn of our need to hunger and thirst after righteousness, which only God through Christ can fully satisfy.

-Theme: A Perfect Righteousness
+Theme: True Righteousness